gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Git-Integration-for-Jira-Data-Center-Release-Notes-gij-self-managed.md

 If you have any questions, please contact us through our [Support Portal](https://help.gitkraken.com/git-integration-for-jira-data-center/gij-self-hosted-contact-support/) or by emailing [gijsupport@gitkraken.com](mailto:gijsupport@gitkraken.com)

 * * *
+## Manager Permissions
+`05 Feb 2024` <b style='background-color:#E2FCEF; padding:1px 5px; color:#006745; border-radius:3px; margin: 0 5px; font-size: small;'>NEW FEATURE</b> <b style='background-color:#EAE5FE; padding:1px 5px; color:#412C92; border-radius:3px; margin: 0 5px; font-size: small;'>ADMINS</b>

+Jira Admins can now share app management control (e.g. change settings, update integrations) with other trusted users.
+In the past, Jira Admins were the only users that could setup integrations and otherwise manage the app.
+With the new Manager Permissions page, Jira Admins can use Global Permissions and Groups to allow other Jira users to perform the actions that were previously limited to admins.
+[View the help article](https://help.gitkraken.com/git-integration-for-jira-data-center/manager-permissions-gij-self-managed-2/) for more information.

 ## GitLens for Visual Studio Code Integration
 `29 Mar 2023` <b style='background-color:#E2FCEF; padding:1px 5px; color:#006745; border-radius:3px; margin: 0 5px; font-size: small;'>NEW FEATURE</b> <b style='background-color:#EAE5FE; padding:1px 5px; color:#412C92; border-radius:3px; margin: 0 5px; font-size: small;'>ALL USERS</b>